KaiKai7/Wall-Mark/Instructions.md

 The link to read the article is copied to the clipboard when the corrosponding button is pressed.

-Link can be shared to a browser to view, no proprietary viewer or account to view.
+Links can be shared to a browser to view, no proprietary viewer or account to view.

 You dont need an account for this app, and the app does not use the information entered by the user.